Shreyas280598/Kotlin/README.md

-Its just for personal use, where i put all my kotlin related code in this repo.
+Its just for personal use, where i add all my kotlin related code in this repo.